 b.
 Product business with shorter buyer cycle

 Here, there is a high possibility that you are seeking for direct purchase from your visitors.

 c.
 Product business with a longer buyer cycle

-Whereas on this part, you would want to prioritise email signups, newsletter or ebook subscriptions.
-Here, you can engage leads in an email marketing strategy with informative messages of any kind.
+Prioritize email sign-ups, newsletters, or ebook subscriptions.
+Here, you can engage leads in an email marketing strategy with informative messages.

 2. Always lead your copy with a motive

 Next, understand that every page on your website has its motive.
 Do you want to have all the pages on your website because the more the merrier?
 You’re WRONG!